BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on undertaking-specific parameters.pdf.md

 Guidelines on undertaking-specific

-![**Summary:**
-The official logo of EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, translucent rhombus containing a circle of white stars, similar to the European Union flag.
-Below the icon is the stylized lowercase acronym "eiopa" and the full name of the authority in uppercase text.

-**Text:**
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A presentation slide with a light blue background featuring the title "Guidelines on undertaking-specific" in bold, black text with a subtle drop shadow.